ebarault/proftpd-docker/README.md

 The ftp root (home for all user's directories) can be configured using the `LOGS` env variable.
 Otherwise it default to the directory `/var/log/proftpd` of the docker's host.

 ### Module mod_tls
-When enabling the module with env var MOD_EXEC=ON, a SSL certificate `proftpd.cert.pem` and it's key file `proftpd.key.pem` should be provided.
+When enabling the module with env var MOD_TLS=ON, a module configuration file and associated certificates should be provided as binded volumes.
+Default included configuration expects a self-signed TLS certificate `proftpd.cert.pem` and it's key file `proftpd.key.pem`.

-These file should be stored in a directory accessible by the docker image, whose path is to be provided as the `SSL_CERTS` env var.
+Certificates should be stored in a directory accessible by the docker image, whose path is to be provided as the `CERTS` env var.

 ### Module mod_exec
 When enabling the module with env var MOD_EXEC=ON, a `exec.conf` file containing the module configuration should be provided, as per the [module's documentation](http://www.proftpd.org/docs/contrib/mod_exec.html).